 This certificate requires courses and employs faculty members who are already in place.
-The World Languages department at AACC currently employs four full-time faculty members for Spanish courses.
+The World Languages department at AACC currently employs three full-time faculty members for Spanish courses.
 All of our courses are taught by the full-time faculty members.
-Two of the faculty members are tenured and the other two have accomplished the rank of Associate Professor.
+Two of the faculty members are tenured and all have accomplished the rank of Associate Professor or Professor.
 Below please find a list of all faculty currently teaching in this program.

-Table 3: Faculty Resources

-Name Terminal Degree, Academic Title Status Courses

-Title and Field

-Scott M.A., Francophone Professor/Tenured full-time SPA 211, 212,

-Cooper Studies and Spanish 225 & 226

-Jodie M.A., Intercultural Associate Professor full-time SPA 211, 213,

-Hogan Communications 221, 226 & 227

-and Spanish & M.A.,

-Education

-Dawn M.A., Spanish Associate full-time SPA 211, 212,

-Meissner Professor/Tenured 221, 225 & 226

-Khaled M.A., Bilingual and Associate Professor full-time SPA 211 &

-Sayed Bicultural Education 212
+Table 3: Faculty Resources Name Terminal Degree, Title and Field Academic Title Status Courses Scott Cooper M.A., Francophone Studies and Spanish Professor/Tenured full-time SPA 211, 212, 225 & 226 Jodie Hogan M.A., Intercultural Communications and Spanish & M.A., Education Associate Professor full-time SPA 211, 213, 221, 226 & 227 Dawn Meissner M.A., Spanish Associate Professor/Tenured full-time SPA 211, 212, 221, 225, 226, & 260 a) Pedagogy that meets the needs of the students